PhD in Human-Computer Interaction, City University London

 Valentina’s research is multidisciplinary, across the fields of information systems, user-centred design and decision making with technology.
 Her interests are in information systems understood as socio-technical systems through the lenses of complexity and social cognition, and on the consequences of introducing new systems in work contexts.
 In particular, her research has investigated information systems in healthcare – with evaluations of systems implementations, and understanding work practices in view of designing new systems.

 Valentina has been awarded a Marie Curie Global Fellowship to carry out research in collaboration with University College London and Macquarie University (Sydney, Australia).
-Her fellowship will explore the impact of electronic medicines management systems on individual and collective mindfulness.
+Her fellowship explores the impact of electronic medicines management systems on individual and collective mindfulness.
 The three year project will take her to Sydney (2018-2019) and to three European countries (Norway, Italy, France), with a year in London in 2020.
-In Australia she will work with the Prof. Johanna Westbrook at the Australia Institute of Health Innovation and in London with Prof. Bryony Dean Franklin, Director of the Centre for Medication Safety and Service Quality, Imperial College Healthcare NHS Trust.
+In Australia she will work with Prof. Johanna Westbrook at the Australia Institute of Health Innovation and in London with Prof. Bryony Dean Franklin, Director of the Centre for Medication Safety and Service Quality, Imperial College Healthcare NHS Trust.

 Valentina contributes to undergraduate, postgraduate and MBA programmes.